credo-ai/credoai_lens/docs/index.rst

 for that use-case.

-The Alignment Spec
+The Assessment Plan
 ------------------
-An "Alignment Spec" must be supplied to Lens.
-The spec articulates how different assessments should be run:
+An "Assessment Plan" must be supplied to Lens.
+The plan configures how different assessments should be run.
-it is a parameterization of the assessment.

-The spec makes most sense as part of Credo AI's overall governance app.
-In this context the Spec is the output of a multi-stakeholder articulation of how the AI system should be assessed.
-Lens actually takes care of automatically retrieving the Alignment Spec from Governance App, connecting your technical team to compliance, product, and other stakeholders.
+The plan makes most sense as part of Credo AI's overall governance app.
+In this context the Assessment Plan is the output of a multi-stakeholder articulation of how the AI system should be assessed.
+Lens actually takes care of automatically retrieving the Assessment Plan from Governance App, connecting your technical team to compliance, product, and other stakeholders.

-Of course, a single person can also defined the Spec.
+Of course, a single person can also defined the Plan.
-In this case, the Alignment Spec still serves as an initial decision as to how assessments should be run, and summary of the assessments run.
+In this case, the Assessment Plan still serves as an initial decision as to how assessments should be run, and summary of the assessments run.

-Beyond the Alignment Spec, each module has other parameters that can be customized.
+Beyond the Assessment Plan, each module has other parameters that can be configured.
-In addition, the set of modules are easily customized and extended.
-Lens strives to give you sensible defaults without placing unnecessary restrictions.
-The `lens customization` tutorial goes through these aspects.
+See :ref:`the FAQ <lens_faq>` for more information.

 Credo AI Governance App
 ----------------------------